grafana/alloy/docs/design/908-proposal-process.md

 Once a design document is created, the proposal author should:

-* Update the proposal issue description to link to the design document.
+* Close the original proposal issue and link to the design document PR.
-* Add a comment notifying readers that a design document is created, with a link to the design document.
+* Update the proposal issue description with a link to the design document.

+Closing the original proposal issue in favor of the design document PR prevents fragmenting discussions as contributors work towards consensus on a proposal.

-Design documents do not track the state of the proposal; the proposal issue is the source of truth.
+Design documents do not track the state of the proposal; the proposal PR  is the source of truth.

 The PR for design documents are merged once the associated proposal becomes